 Ensure that all these three elements are consistent so that you can improve click-through rates and snag lucrative conversions while keeping the Cost-Per-Click down.

 It doesn’t make sense to say something on your ad and promote something else on the landing page.
 Your customers click on your ads because they’re interested in your offer.
-So, make sure that you follow up that offer on the landing page.
+So, make sure that you follow up on that offer on the landing page.

 One of the most overlooked components of an Adwords campaign is Negative Keywords.
 In Google Adwords, apart from mentioning the keywords relevant to your ad, you can also choose the set of keywords that aren’t a good fit for your service or product.